 Learning how to balance blogging with a full-time job is something that most bloggers have to learn to do at some point.
 While many of us have the aspiration of one day being a full-time blogger, most of us don’t start out that way.
 Instead, we blog as a side-hustle, sometimes for years, before we can make the leap.
 I started this blog in 2014.
 Sometimes it feels like that was an eternity ago!
 But compared to other larger blogs, mine is still a baby.
 And, at least for now, it’s a side-hustle along with my full-time job.

 My job is unique in that we have months at a time of absolute chaos, followed by months where it’s super slow.
 So during certain parts of the year, finding time to work on this blog is not a big deal at all.
-But during others, it takes my last shred of time and sanity to get my posts written.
-That’s where I’m at right now!
-Luckily, the last year has given me ample time to nail down some tried and true strategies for balancing blogging with my full-time job.
+But during others, I’m working longer hours and am mentally exhausted by the time I get home, so it takes my last shred of time and sanity to get my posts written.
+Luckily, I’ve been able to nail down some tried and true strategies for balancing blogging with my full-time job.

 Create an Editorial Calendar